MelleKoning/ai-chat/README.md

 The code repository ai-chat is to setup a console chat application that enables simple text interaction with the GEMINI API.
 The `/cmd/tviewchat` folder contains the main entry point to run against a cloud model.

+## Pre conditions

+To use this program, you need a valid API key to access Googles Gemini API endpoint.
+See links below for references

 ## Concept of accessing a model via an API

 The code folders in `/cmd` are aimed for a quick trial on getting access to a google Gemini model in the cloud.
 The code should be self explanatory.